The Ministry of Health and Standards New Zealand worked together with the sector to review standards related to health and disability services.

 In November 2019, the Ministry partnered with Te Hā Oranga, a Ngāti Whātua organisation, to host a dedicated kānohi-ki-te-kānohi with people who had recently used residential addiction and/or mental health services.
 All attendees identified as Māori.

 Ministry staff were formally welcomed to Te Hā Oranga.
 The focus group opened with whakawhanaungatanga and was followed by a discussion of people’s experience in residential services.
 Opportunities and areas for improvement were identified by the group who also were positive on the parts of service delivery which met their expectations as a service user.
-Comments were anonymised and incorporated into the sector solutions for residential mental health and addiction services.
+Comments were anonymised and incorporated into the sector guidance for residential mental health and addiction services.

 From December 2019 to February 2020, six working groups were established to develop guidance on how the standards may be applied in different care settings.
 In some instances, these groups were responsible for writing modules (of criteria) for specialty groups, for example fertility services.
 The Sector Guidance working groups ran over two days and covered the following services: